We compared the cost and weight of four panel types:

 Jon Staudacher, of Staudacher Hydroplanes and Aircraft, has been using a long, very flat, work table/strongback that is mounted on casters.
 The table was originally 32′ long, but because of space considerations, Jon has since shortened it to 20′ (Photo 1).
 Four rubber casters support it, one at each corner (Photo 2).
 Continue reading →

-Signmaker Bill Boudreau of Maria, Quebec, uses WEST SYSTEM® epoxy to build conventional laminated cedar signs.
-He also uses epoxy for projects that go beyond conventional signmaking—like this 15½’ guitar and an 8′ tall tooth.
+Signmaker Bill Boudreau of Maria, Quebec, uses WEST SYSTEM® epoxy to build conventional laminated cedar signs, as well as rather unconventional signs like the big bicuspid.
+He also uses epoxy for projects that go beyond conventional signmaking—like this 15 ½’ guitar and an 8′ tall tooth.
 The monster molar was built of wood, chicken wire, insulating foam, fiberglass, and epoxy.
 It’s finished with polyurethane paint and has held up very well under conditions of extreme cold and a salty environment.
-Continue reading →

 Cover Photo: The Gougeon Brothers on Boat Construction, updated and revised in 2005.